The Devil's Disciple (play): Adaptations

 A 1955 television broadcast featured Ralph Bellamy as Anthony Anderson, Maurice Evans (who also co-wrote the screenplay) as Dick Dudgeon, Teresa Wright as Judith Anderson, Dennis King as General Burgoyne, and Margaret Hamilton as Mrs. Dudgeon.

 A 1959 film adaptation featured Burt Lancaster as Reverend Anthony Anderson, Kirk Douglas as Dick Dudgeon, Janette Scott as Judith Anderson, and Laurence Olivier as General Burgoyne.

 A 1976 BBC Radio 3 broadcast featured Tony Church as General Burgoyne, James Laurenson as Dick Dudgeon, Tenniel Evans as Anthony Anderson and Lucy Fleming as Judith Anderson.
 The programme was subsequently re-broadcast on BBC Radio 7, later BBC Radio 4 Extra, in 2009, 2010, and 2011.

 The BBC broadcast a 1987 television film on Theatre Night on 17 May with Patrick Stewart as Anthony Anderson, Mike Gwilym as Dick Dudgeon, Susan Wooldridge as Judith Anderson, and Ian Richardson as General Burgoyne.

+Gingold Theatrical Group in 2024 presented an adaptation penned by David Staller.
+The production reduced the original thirteen person cast into five characters all played by women.
+Zachary Stewart of Theater Mania stated "It sounds more like Sorkin than Shaw, but it’s pure Staller — a modern update as part of gut renovation of an old play, the bones of which are still good.
+Maybe that’s the treatment this old house needs."
+The production was nominated of Outstanding Adaptation at the 69th Annual Drama Desk Awards.

 At Southwark Playhouse in 2025 The Devil May Care was an adaptation by Mark Giesser that moved the story to The Philippines in 1899.